José Feliciano at the World Series, October 7, 1968.

 The Isles' 1st season will be very rough, giving no indication as to the consistent excellence they will produce from 1975 to 1987, and the 4 straight Stanley Cups they will win from 1980 to 1983.

-October 7, 1973: Priest Anthony Holmes is born in Fort Smith, Arkansas, and grows up in San Antonio.
+Also on this day, Priest Anthony Holmes is born in Fort Smith, Arkansas, and grows up in San Antonio.
 Yes, "Priest" is the name he was born with.
 A 3-time Pro Bowler, he won Super Bowl XXXV with the Baltimore Ravens, led the NFL in rushing with the Kansas City Chiefs in 2001, and rushed for 8,172 yards in his career.
 The Chiefs have elected him to their team Hall of Fame.

 He now runs a children-themed charitable foundation, and is eligible for the Pro Football Hall of Fame, but not in.